• Skip to primary navigation

 Ingredients and Substitutions

-• Pasta of choice: You can really use any pasta you like for this!
-We used radiatore because it’s fun, but any pasta that holds onto sauce well should work, including (but not limited to): fusilli, elbow macaroni, small or medium shells, cellentani / cavatappi, pipe rigate, or orecchiette if you want to be fancy.
-If you are gluten-free, choose your favorite gluten-free pasta--I like the brown rice and quinoa blends a lot!
-If you’d like more protein, try a legume based pasta like chickpea pasta or red lentil pasta.
+• 16 ounces pasta of choice: You can really use any pasta you like for this!
+We used cellantini because it’s fun, but any pasta that holds onto sauce well should work, including (but not limited to): fusilli, elbow macaroni, small or medium shells, pipe rigate, or orecchiette if you want to be fancy.
+If you are gluten-free, choose your favorite gluten-free pasta—I like the brown rice and quinoa blends a lot!
+If you’d like more protein, try a legume-based pasta like chickpea pasta or red lentil pasta.

-• Silken tofu: This is the creamy base of our sauce and it’s incredibly low in fat.
-If you don’t mind a higher fat option and can’t have soy or can’t find silken tofu, you can substitute this with 1 cup of raw cashews, raw sunflower seeds, or even white beans and enough unsweetened non-dairy milk to get it to blend.
+• 16 ounces silken tofu: This is the creamy base of our sauce and it’s incredibly low in fat.
+If you don’t mind a higher fat option and can’t have soy or can’t find silken tofu, you can substitute this with 1 cup of soaked raw cashews, raw sunflower seeds, or even white beans (lower fat) and enough unsweetened non-dairy milk to get it to blend.

-• Pumpkin puree: This recipe uses a whole 15 ounce can of organic pumpkin puree.
-You want to use pumpkin puree, NOT pumpkin pie filling which comes with extra spices and often with sugar.
+• 15-ounce can of pumpkin purée: This recipe uses a whole 15 ounce can of organic pumpkin puree.
+You want to use pumpkin purée, NOT pumpkin pie filling which comes with extra spices and often with sugar.

-• Fresh lemon juice: Maybe I’m a snob but fresh lemon juice is so much better than bottled.
-The juice of 1 smallish lemon (about 2-3 tablespoons of juice) is perfect for this recipe.
+• 2 tablespoons fresh lemon juice: Maybe I’m a snob but fresh lemon juice is so much better than bottled.
+The juice of 1 smallish lemon (about 2 tablespoons of juice) is perfect for this recipe.

-• Nutritional yeast: This helps with our cheesy factor but you can omit if you prefer.
+• ¼ cup nutritional yeast: This helps with our cheesy factor but you can omit if you prefer.
 Try adding a pinch of onion powder if you omit this.

-• Garlic: I like to use fresh peeled garlic (I throw it right into the blender) but garlic powder will also work!
+• 2 cloves garlic: I like to use fresh peeled garlic (I throw it right into the blender) but granulated garlic will also work (use a half teaspoon or more to taste)!

 How to Make Vegan Pumpkin Mac and Cheese

-• Start by cooking your pasta according to package directions.
-Many people salt their pasta water.
-If you do that, I recommend first bring the pot of water to a boil, then add the salt and stir so it dissolves easily.
+1. Start by cooking your pasta according to package directions.
+Many people salt their pasta water (add less salt to the vegan pumpkin cheese sauce if you intend to do this).
+Also, if you want to salt your pasta water but aren't sure how, first bring the pot of water to a boil, then add the salt and stir so it dissolves easily.
 The bubbles will slow at the introduction of something room temperature, so then return it to a boil before adding the pasta.

-• While the pasta cooks, make the cheese sauce by combining the silken tofu, pumpkin puree, nutritional yeast, garlic, spices, and lemon juice in a blender.
+2. While the pasta cooks, make the cheese sauce by combining the silken tofu, pumpkin purée, nutritional yeast, garlic, spices, and lemon juice in a blender.
 Blend until completely smooth.
 Taste and adjust any seasonings if necessary.

 Did you know I have books?
 Visit my shop page to see the various e-books I have available.
 My best seller is Plant-Based Jewish Recipes, and I’m in the middle of a second volume of that as well as a new book in the works that focuses on one of my favorite gluten-free vegan proteins.